Updated February 9, 2018

-Mark Kleiman has done some of the most interesting policy analysis of illegal drugs available.
-He argues that home grown marijuana should be legal (and some polls show that the majority of Americans have agreed for some time already), but large-scale farming of marijuana should be illegal.
+Mark Kleiman has done some of the most insightful policy analysis of illegal drugs available.
+He argues that home grown marijuana should be legal (and polls show that the majority of Americans have agreed for some time already), but large-scale farming of marijuana should continue to be illegal.
 Does that make any sense?
-Read on.

 That would completely change the economics of intoxicants.
 For example, bars often give out free salty snacks because they make patrons thirsty and cause them to spend more on high-profit beer.
-If pot were legalized, Taco Bell might give away free smokes (on hookas, so patrons don’t take it out and smoke elsewhere), in order to sell more Doritos which apparently are the food of choice for potheads.
+If pot were legalized, Taco Bell might give away free smokes (perhaps using hookahs, so patrons don’t take it out and eat elsewhere), in order to sell more Doritos which apparently are the food of choice for potheads.
 Marijuana would help sell more food because it reduces rational inhibitions and stimulates appetite.
 Free marijuana would be a much cheaper loss leader than the products and services that Taco Bell currently provides for free like cups of tap water, packets of salsa, and parking.
 Already there have been several media reports of enterprising young girls selling Girl Scout cookies next to the front doors of legal marijuana stores who have brought in hundreds of dollars per hour from passing marijuana customers with the munchies.
 This is what one of the Girl Scouts looked like in an Instagram post by the marijuana dispensary.

 If marijuana were truly legalized, then companies like tobacco giant Phillip Morris would produce joints and companies like Walmart and Taco Bell would sell it.
 Kleiman opposes the marriage of Taco Bell and marijuana because he fears the power of professional marketers to change our society and the power of a marijuana lobby to influence our government.